jh3nd3rs0n/argmatey/README.md

             this.file = nonparsedArg;
         }

         /*
+         * Invoked when a Throwable is thrown when parsing and
+         * handling the next part of the command line argument or
+         * the next command line argument.
+         *
+         * A non-empty Optional Integer can be returned as a status
+         * code which will terminate any further parsing and
+         * handling of the command line arguments.
+         */
+        @Override
+        protected Optional<Integer> handleThrowable(Throwable t) {
+            /*
+             * Custom error message can be displayed here instead
+             * of using the statement below.
+             */
+            return super.handleThrowable(t);
+        }

+        /*
          * Invoked when either of the options "-w" and "--wrap" is
          * encountered.
 Option argument for either of the options "-w"